kirjavascript/nibblrjr/DOCUMENTATION.md

         fetchURLAll
         ignoreEvents
     nickname
-    admins
     password
-    colors
-    fetchURL

-the following options can also be placed in the server's local config
+the following options can also be placed in the server's local config to override them

 the following options